 But how about this: can you compare a one of a kind painting by a famed artist to somebody else’s work?
 Probably not.
 Reason is simple: a work of art is not the same as another.
-There are no substitutes for the real thing.
+Accept no substitutes for the real thing.

 In business valuation, the situation may be quite complex as well.
-While many companies can be compared to their industry peers, some businesses are unique enough to defy comparison.
+While you can compare many companies to their industry peers, some businesses stand out enough to defy comparison.

 Imagine, for example, comparing Google to figure out its value in the early 2000’s before the company went public.
-There were no other businesses who offered the kind of search engine technology Google became famous for.
+You could find no other businesses who offered the kind of search engine technology Google became famous for.
 If you tried to use market comparisons, you’d be matching the proverbial apples and oranges.

 Indeed, professional appraisers know that market based comparisons may be misleading.
 After all, each business is unique.
 It is precisely its specific value set of drivers that determine its true value.
 Things like technology, business relations, skills of the company’s staff, and relationship with its customers tend to play a significant role in how it competes.
 No two businesses are ever the same.

-Yet market comparison is based on the simple assumption that businesses operating in the same industry are interchangeable.
+Yet market comparison relies on the simple assumption that businesses operating in the same industry are interchangeable.
 If you know the selling price of several companies out there, you can estimate the value of your firm.
 Well, yes and no.

-Market comps are good for initial business value estimates.
-It is easy to see how valuation multiples you get from sold businesses can be applied to your company’s revenue, asset base, EBITDA or net income to figure out what your company may be worth.
+Market comps work well for initial business value estimates.
+It is easy to see how valuation multiples you get from sold businesses can be applied to your company’s revenue, asset base, EBITDA or net income to figure out your company value.

-Market evidence is also useful if your business valuation comes under fire.
+Market evidence also helps if your business valuation comes under fire.
 Examples are legal disputes, or challenges by the tax authorities.
 If you can furnish proof of companies’ selling prices, your business value analysis gains support from the actual market place.